Source: North Carolina State University / You Tube

 3. Check a print copy of a journal and on the inside cover for backside of title page in small print towards the bottom there is a description saying the frequency of publication and if journal is peer-reviewed or indexed in a database.

-4. A final way, it to use E-Journals A-Z found under the FIND link allows to search for a journal title.
+4. A final way, is to use Online Journals list found under the FIND link allows to search for a journal title.
 Click on journal details to see if "yes" is listed for peer-review.

 5. The very last way which takes time is to call the publisher and ask.